 Naturally being gay does not define which attraction most of us will want to see when traveling and – generally speaking – queer travelers will simply want to check out the top things to see in Lisbon during the day!
 Lisbon is a very safe city, but still, all travelers should take caution in crowded areas or at night in bars with valuables.

-There is so much to do here – but we found our favorite memories were tanning at the beach, drinking wine in a gorgeous street-side cafe or getting lost only to find beauty in the strangest of places.
-Still – it helps to have some kind of idea what is going on, so here are our must-see attractions in Lisbon that you should not miss!
+There is so much to do here – but we found our favorite memories were tanning poolside at the Late Birds Hotels, drinking wine in a gorgeous street-side cafe or getting lost only to find beauty in the strangest of places.
+Still – it helps to have some kind of idea of what is going on, so here are our must-see attractions in Lisbon that you should not miss!

 Top Things To See In Lisbon

-- Jeronimos Monastery – An stunning former monastery shoreline of Belém where monks used to pray daily for the King’s soul.
-Built in the late gothic style, it is now a UNESCO World Heritage Site, along with the nearby Tower of Belém.
+- Jeronimos Monastery – A stunning former monastery shoreline of Belém where monks used to pray daily for the King’s soul.
+Built-in the late gothic style, it is now a UNESCO World Heritage Site, along with the nearby Tower of Belém.

 - Bairro Alto – Explore this bohemian neighborhood – which along with being home to much of the gay nightlife in Lisbon, is an opulent area with bright color and romantic streets to explore by day.